Before we get to our "Minister's Black Veil" analysis, read the short story (it's not much longer than my summary).

 It doesn't take some guy writing posts about symbolism in "The Minister's Black Veil" with a Masters Degree in Literature to inform you that the black veil symbolizes secret sin.
 What may be new to you is the symbolic representation that all that is inward manifests itself outwardly.
 The funeral and the wedding also stand as symbols of death and life and the evil that resides in the human heart pervades even the most sacred events.

-Irony - It's ironic that the minister, more than likely one of the more holy men in town, feels the need to outwardly display his secret sins.
-It is also ironic that the minister, the messenger of God's word, has little true understanding of Christianity (see page 1 for details).
+Irony – It's ironic that the minister, more than likely one of the more holy men in town, feels the need to outwardly display his secret sins.
+It is also ironic that the minister, the messenger of God's word, has little true understanding of Christianity (see above for details).

 American Romanticism – "The Minister's Black Veil" contains many of the elements of the American Romanticism literary movement, a movement that championed the individual and was fascinated with death and the supernatural.
 American Romantic writers often delved on the secrets of the human heart and soul.